- "Whitelabel Error" or Proxy mismatch (Yotpo Subscriptions)

 Once you have it noted down go into our Settings Dashboards > Shop Settings.
 In the App Proxy panel you can check if the proxy is matching the one in Shopify Settings, and update it if is not.
 Then click on Save, wait some minutes for the changes to apply and check if the issue is solved.

-If a customer account has been disabled by the admin in the Shopify Customers Dashboard, the customer will see this error message when trying to log in with Social Login.
+If a customer account has been disabled by the admin in the Shopify Customers Dashboard, or if the customer account is disabled for a different reason (for example, if the customer completed a purchase before without creating an account), a message similar to the one below will be displayed when trying to log-in or sign-up with Social Login.

 - Solving integration issues with Weglot Translations